 The challenges facing healthcare are familiar when examined individually: decreasing margins, clinician and care-team burnout, staffing struggles, and deferred care, to name a few.
-Over the past few years, COVID-19 generated a perfect storm as these headwinds coalesced into a collective force.
-These challenges have been replaced by more existential questions, like how to keep the lights on.
-Mike Slubowski, CEO of Trinity Health, plainly conveyed the effects of this tumult on health systems:
+Over the past few years, COVID-19 and other respiratory illnesses generated a perfect storm as these headwinds coalesced into a collective force.
+On top of all this, there is a true mental health crisis in child and adolescent care.